chenxiaolong/avbroot/README.md

 4. Reboot.

+## Reverting to stock firmware

+To stop using avbroot and revert to the stock firmware:

+1. Unlock the bootloader.
+This will trigger a data wipe.

+2. Erase the custom AVB public key.

+    ```bash
+    fastboot erase avb_custom_key
+    ```

+3. Flash the stock firmware.

 ## avbroot Magisk modules

 avbroot's Magisk modules can be found on the [releases page](https://github.com/chenxiaolong/avbroot/releases) or they can be built locally by running: